makersacademy/bowling-challenge/README.md

 ### Still to do

-* Create a nice interactive animated interface with jQuery.
 * Set up [Travis CI](https://travis-ci.org) to run your tests.
 * Add [ESLint](http://eslint.org/) to your codebase and make your code conform.